My big brother, Joe, often reminds me: “Any day at the range is better than a day at work.”

 With that sage advice in the back of my brain, I started to run down the weapons I knew were at my disposal at my home (as opposed to my "office" weapons!):

-*M1 Garand: No, it’s heavy and at nearly 80 cents a roundt, a bit expensive for a day of plinking
+*M1 Garand: No, it’s heavy and at nearly buck and a half a round, a bit expensive for a day of plinking

 *AR-15: No. While it is super fun to shoot, especially since my big bro gave me an ACOG sight for it, I can never remember how to break it down for cleaning.
 I end up watching a couple of YouTube videos before I remember all the steps.
 I just didn’t feel the urge to shoot hundreds of rounds followed by fumbling around with that goofy cotter pin in the bolt!